icecube/icetray-public/icetray/resources/docs/v4_05_namespaces.rst

 Namespaces
 ----------

-Namespases allow a programmer to group entities (classes, objects, functions, etc) under an identifier.
+Namespaces allow a programmer to group entities (classes, objects, functions, etc) under an identifier.
 This way the "global scope" can have "sub-scopes" to logically group entities, and prevent the names of entities from colliding.
 For instance: